rishieissocool/2025-TeamControl-my-rendition-example-/README.md

 where $$ is your username.

-If got into any error, please screenshot and send it to emma, and await for reply.
+If got into any error, please copy or screenshot text and send it to emma, and await for reply.